The AI models I Use for Work

 Feel free to use this list as a starting point, but please experiment and discover what works best for you!

-PS: The next cohort of my AI literacy for business course starts on September 16th in case you'd like structured guidance on how to implement these tools to support your work.
+PS: The next cohort of my AI literacy for business course starts on November 19th in case you'd like structured guidance on implementing AI tools to support your work.